MohidulHaqueTushar/Applied-Data-Science-Capstone/README.md

 # Applied-Data-Science-Capstone
 ## SpaceX Falcon-9 Success Landing Prediction
 ### Predict if SpaceX Falcon 9 first stage will land successfully after rocket launch.
-In this capstone, we will predict if the Falcon 9 first stage will land successfully.
-SpaceX advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
-This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.
+In this capstone, we predict Falcon 9's successful landing and SpaceX's cost savings due to reusing stages.

 ### Data collection with Webscraping and Data wrangling
+**Objectives** <br>
+Manipulate data in a Pandas data frame.<br>
+Create a Pandas data frame by converting a JSON file.<br>
+Analyze the data in the Jupyter Notebook environment and make it sharable using GitHub.<br>
+Use data science methodologies to define and formulate a real-world business problem, and use data science tools for data analysis.<br>
+Share the insight of data after the findings with the stakeholders.

+### Exploratory Data Analysis (EDA)
+RESTful API is used for web scraping, converting the data into a data frame, and then performing some data wrangling.

 **Objectives**
-Write Python code to manipulate data in a Pandas data frame.
-Convert a JSON file into a Create a Python Pandas data frame by converting a JSON file Create a Jupyter notebook and make it sharable using GitHub Use data science methodologies to define and formulate a real-world business problem.
-Use your data analysis tools to load a dataset, clean it, and find out interesting insights from it.
+SQL query used to select and sort data.
+Data cleaning, processing, and visualization to find insight into the data done by Python.

+### Interactive Visual Analytics and Dashboards
+Build a dashboard with Plotly Dash, and build an interactive map with Folium Python Library.

+### Predictive Analysis(Classification)
+Split the data into train-test data.
+Train different classification models.
+Used Hyperparameter grid search, and machine learning skills used to build a predictive model to help a business function more efficiently.